Intel-bigdata/SSM/docs/block-level-ec.md

 -   State(data-under-construction, healthy, corrupted, parity-under-construction, under-recovery, damaged)

 For directory level continuous block layout EC case, for each block group, there should be some housebooking to group the files together.
-The needed schema info will be defined and kept in SSM metastore.
+The needed schema info will be defined and stored in SSM metastore.